lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

-- TODO: content 1
-- TODO: content 2
-- TODO: content 3
+- Basic information
+- Dish names
+- Food prices
+- Allergy information for food
+- Images of each dish
-- ...
+- Ordering/contact information

 ### Content Justification (Milestone 2)
 > Explain (about a paragraph) why this content is the right content for your site's audience and how the content addresses their goals.

 TODO: justify your content decisions

 ## Information Architecture (Milestone 2)